behemehal/Ellie-Language/README.md

 Ellie is licensed under the [GPL-2.0 license](./LICENSE) and its libraries are licensed under the [Apache License, Version 2.0](http://apache.org/licenses/LICENSE-2.0) or [MIT license](https://opensource.org/licenses/MIT)

 ## Note
-Ellie is still in development and it is not ready for production use, you can see development progress [here](https://www.ellie-lang.org/blog)
+Ellie is still in development and it is not ready for production use, you can see development progress [here](https://www.ellie-lang.org/blog) or you can reach us from our discord server.